 3 Major Custom Wine Cellar Cooling Systems

 There are many different kinds of custom wine cellar cooling units to choose from on the market.
-The 3 most popular types are the Self-Contained Through-The-Wall units, the Ductless-Split type units and the Ducted-Split Type units.
-Here is a more detailed discussion on the these 3:
+The 3 most popular types are the Self-Contained Through-The-Wall units, the Ductless-Split type units, and the Ducted-Split Type units.
+Here is a more detailed discussion on these 3:

 1. Self-Contained Through-The-Wall

-This is the most cost efficient type of custom wine cellar cooling unit.
-You simply mount the unit into an interior wall.
+This is the most cost-efficient type of custom wine cellar cooling unit.
+You simply mount the unit to an interior wall.
 The hot air inside the cellar will be vented out through the wall and into an adjacent room.
-This unit will also help lower down the noise from the cooler.
+This unit will also help lower the noise from the cooler.
 It is important to have a relatively big room for the exhaust air.
 Ideally, the adjacent room should be as big as your wine cellar.